krishn0/Skill-Swap/README.md

-# Skill-Swap
+🔁 Skill-Swap
-A full-stack peer-to-peer skill exchange application where users can trade skills with each other.
+Skill-Swap is a full-stack, peer-to-peer skill exchange platform where users can connect and trade skills seamlessly.
+Whether you're a designer looking to learn programming or a musician offering lessons in exchange for language practice — Skill-Swap helps users make meaningful, skill-based connections.

 Built with React, Node.js, Express, MongoDB, and styled using Tailwind CSS.

-📁 Project Structure
+📦 Project Structure
-lua
+plaintext
 Copy
 Edit
 skillswap/